How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models: Related Work

 \section{Related Work}

-\textbf{Parameter-efficient Finetuning.} \Sys{} may be viewed as a parameter-efficient finetuning technique, wherein the relatively small advisor model is tuned rather than the large student model.
-There is extensive literature on customizing large pre-trained models ranging from full fine-tuning to parameter-efficient methods such as adapters~\citep{houlsby2019parameter}, LoRA~\citep{hu2022lora}, QLoRA~\citep{dettmers2023qlora}.
-However, a key distinction is that all these approaches require access to model weights, and so are inapplicable to the current generation of state-of-the-art frontier systems, which are only accessible through restricted APIs.
-As a result, the standard toolkit of fine-tuning and architectural augmentation cannot be used, motivating new research into API-only guiding techniques that rely instead on learned prompt policies~\citep{zhou2022large}, or routing strategies around the black-box model~\citep{chen2023frugalgpt}.
-Unlike previous techniques that learn solely in prompt space, our work trains an advisor with weight updates, allowing for more flexible and dynamic fine-tuning.

-\textbf{Static Prompt Optimization.} Some prior work focused on automatically discovering fixed prompts for black-box models, using gradient-free search, evolutionary algorithms, or reinforcement learning to improve task performance across datasets \citep{khattab2022demonstrate, khattab2024dspy, opsahl-ong-etal-2024-optimizing, zhou2022large, yang2024opro, agarwal2024promptwizard, fernando2023promptbreeder, agrawal2025gepareflectivepromptevolution}.
+\textbf{Static Prompt Optimization.} Some prior work focuses on automatically discovering fixed prompts for black-box models, using gradient-free search, evolutionary algorithms, or reinforcement learning to improve task performance across datasets \citep{khattab2022demonstrate, khattab2024dspy, opsahl-ong-etal-2024-optimizing, zhou2022large, yang2024opro, agarwal2024promptwizard, fernando2023promptbreeder, agrawal2025gepareflectivepromptevolution}.
 While effective in some settings, such methods typically yield a single static prompt that must be reused for all instances of a task.
+These methods are especially limited in agentic settings where the presence of tool output and user feedback may benefit from additional conditioning.

-In contrast, our work departs from this paradigm by training a lightweight advisor to reactively produce instance-specific natural language advice.
-This advice is then injected in-context into the black-box model, allowing adaptation to individual prompts and hidden latents rather than committing to one static prompt.
+In contrast, our work departs from this paradigm by training a lightweight advisor to reactively produce context-specific natural language advice, leveraging the greater capacity in model weights compared to static natural language.
+This advice is then injected in-context into the black-box model, allowing adaptation to individual inputs rather than committing to one static prompt.